-State Supported Debt is debt authorized by the State of Alaska for which the source of payment is appropriations from the State's General Fund.
-As the State's credit is the basis of the credit for obligations that are authorized by state law, a failure to appropriate would impact the State's credit.
+State Supported Debt is debt authorized by law of the State of Alaska for the acquisition or improvement of real property for which the source of payment is future appropriations from the State's General Fund.
+As the State's pledge of future appropriations is the basis of the credit, a failure to appropriate would impact the State's credit.
 State Supported Debt is not considered debt under the Alaska Constitution because the State's payments on the debt obligations, even if they are the subject of a contractual commitment, are subject to annual legislative appropriation.
 As a result, voter approval of such debt is not required.